 |

-This species can be taller than the closely related Camassia quamash, reaching heights of 1.4m (50in).
+This bulbous perennial can be taller than the closely related Camassia quamash, reaching heights of 1.4m (50in).
 It also tends to be slightly hardier and better suited to colder conditions.
-This seed was collected from predominantly white flowered plants, but there may be a small percentage of seed from the... |
+This seed was collected from predominantly white flowered plants, but there may be a small percentage of seed... |

 |